bryan-gilbert/sept24/docs/README.md

-# Sept 24 2019 Workshop

-> Docker and small scale production ready apps

-> #1 When: Tuesday May 14th 5:30 to 7:30
+# Basic Docker

+> A workshop about docker.
-> #2 When: Tuesday June 25th 5:30 to 7:30
+> Tuesday Sept 24th 5:30 to 7:30

 ## Agenda

-What: Dockerize a small scale application for development and production environments: discussion and workshop:
+What: Introduction DevOp **containerization** and **orchestration** with Docker and Docker Compose.

 Where: Alliance room at Quartech's office.
 2nd floor 1012 Douglas Street (Quartech has generously allowed us to use this meeting room and will provide some pizzas and beverages too.)

 The problems we’ll address include

+BRYAN UPDATE THIS LIST
 - set up a secure production server suitable for small scale application
 - passing secrets into the application
 - securing MongoDB inside a container